67 Q&As Crucial To Periodontal Disease or Periodontitis

 26. What medications contribute to Periodontal Disease?

-that would be exhausting, and honestly never ending, because there are new medications coming out every day, we will just give a list of the top medication categories.
+There are a number of medications that can contribute to Periodontal Disease.
+Without giving a list, that would be exhausting, and honestly never ending, because there are new medications coming out every day, we will just give a list of the top medication categories.
+The top medication categories that contribute to Periodontal Disease include:

 1. antihistamines